 The two most popular orthodontic treatments are clear aligners (Invisalign) and traditional braces.
 Both treatment options are effective at straightening teeth, and each has its pros and cons.

 Invisalign treatment is an "in-office" clear aligner treatment.
 There are also several "at-home" clear aligner options.
-To learn more about the different types and brands, read our article on clear aligners.

-Clear aligners have shown to be just as effective as braces in treating most cases of malocclusion.
+Clear aligners have shown to be just as effective as braces in treating minor cases of malocclusion.
 The final results of clear aligner treatment are virtually identical to those of braces when patients wear them as directed.